-The Learning Support Team consists of a Learning Support coordinator and two Teacher’s Aides.
+The Learning Support Team is lead by an Academic Leader of Learning Services PK-12 and consists of two Learning Support teachers and a School Counsellor.
 Their role is to oversee a smooth transition from Primary to Secondary, to support the individual needs of students in order to fully reach their learning potential and to assist them in accessing the educational opportunities offered within the classroom.

 Students with individual needs are recognised and supported through their Individual Adjustment Plans which detail a specialised program to meet their needs.
 This involves communication with teachers, families and specialists on a regular basis in order to maintain a collaborative approach to learning.

 Student progress is monitored closely through Years 7 to 12 ensuring that a student with recognised needs has access to an adjusted curriculum and assessment program that includes any special arrangements at HSC level.
 Support to a student can be given in a variety of ways dependent upon their academic and social needs.
 This includes consistent classroom support, one on one programs or small group interventions.

 Working collaboratively with classroom teachers enables the Learning Support Team to identify and support the individual needs of students by removing barriers to their understanding and progress so that they have increased opportunity to reach their full learning potential.